chrisseaton/chrisseaton.github.io/index.md

 <p>Between my undergraduate degree and starting my PhD I commissioned into the
 <a href="https://en.wikipedia.org/wiki/British_Army">British Army</a>, serving
 in training and operations in the UK and around the world.
-In my spare time I'm now a captain in the <a href="https://en.wikipedia.org/wiki/Cheshire_Yeomanry">Cheshire Yeomanry</a>
+In my spare time I'm Second in Command of the <a href="https://en.wikipedia.org/wiki/Cheshire_Yeomanry">Cheshire Yeomanry</a>
 squadron of the <a
 href="https://en.wikipedia.org/wiki/Queen%27s_Own_Yeomanry">Queen's Own